nguyenanhung/nguyenanhung/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Hello.
-I am a software architect and OWASP member.\
+I am a software architect.

-💻 &nbsp;Currently, I am working as a Technical Leader and Solution Architect at a software company in Hanoi, Vietnam.\
+💻 &nbsp;Currently, I am working as a Technical Manager at a software company in Hanoi, Vietnam.

-🌱 &nbsp;I live in a small town somewhere with my families, my wife and my son. \
+🌱 &nbsp;I live in a small town somewhere with my families, my wife and my son.

 💬 &nbsp; am passionated about Backend, Web, Security, Contribute Opensource and some of the things that I enjoy include: foods, travel, sleeping and photography.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/nguyenanhung/nguyenanhung/master/assets/Night-Coding.gif" align="right"/>